phpbench/phpbench/docs/benchmark-runner.rst

 .. code-block:: bash

     3 subjects, 30 iterations, 30000 revs, 0 rejects
-    min mean max: 0.84 1.13 1.66 (μs/r)
+    min [mean mode] max: 0.84 [1.13 1.12] 1.66 (μs/r)
     ⅀T: 33987μs μSD/r 0.16μs μRSD/r: 14.92%

-It provides a summary of the minimum, mean, and maximum subject times, given microseconds per revolution. ⅀T is the aggregate total time, μSD/r is the mean standard deviation, and μRSD/r is the mean relative standard deviation.
+It provides a summary of the minimum, mean, mode, and maximum subject times, given microseconds per revolution. ⅀T is the aggregate total time, μSD/r is the mean standard deviation, and μRSD/r is the mean relative standard deviation.